return2017/Timeless/README-en.md

 ------------

-**Theme motto: Write what you think here, post it on the blog, be blocked, be viewed by others**
+**Theme motto: Write what you're thinking here, post it on your blog, be documented and viewed by others.**